baek2731/frontbuffer/_pages/about.md

 author_profile: false
 ---

-**Frontbuffer** is an independent tech and gaming analysis publication.
+**Frontbuffer** is an independent tech and gaming analysis publication run by an independent editorial team with backgrounds in technology and gaming coverage.

 We cover the hardware, software, and industry stories that actually matter — with research-backed reporting and no hype.